turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/ruby_project_etiquette.md

 end
 ```

-#### Check for Understanding
-In pairs, identify 5 Ruby conventions regarding file naming and directory structure.

 ### Require Statements

-* Require statements always trip us up
-* But there are some straightforward rules we can follow that make things much more reliable
+Require statements often trip us up, but there are some straightforward guidelines we can follow that make things much more reliable.

-#### Running Project Code

-* Assume code will be run from **root** of your project

-#### Check for Understanding
+#### Err on the Side of `require`

-Given a project with the following structure:
+Consider a project with the following structure.

 ```
 .